kedro-org/kedro/docs/source/data/data_catalog.md

 # Introduction to the Data Catalog

+In a Kedro project, the Data Catalog is a registry of all data sources available for use by the project.
+It is specified with a YAML catalog file that maps the names of node inputs and outputs as keys in the `DataCatalog` class.

+This page introduces the basic sections of `catalog.yml`, which is the file used to register data sources for a Kedro project.

 ## The basics of `catalog.yml`
 A separate page of [Data Catalog YAML examples](./data_catalog_yaml_examples.md)  gives further examples of how to work with `catalog.yml`, but here we revisit the [basic `catalog.yml` introduced by the spaceflights tutorial](../tutorial/set_up_data.md).